-As such, the interior spaces will be redeveloped to extend the primary area and move the oldest primary pupils into a section of the current Senior School, thus enabling us to redesign the current Junior School to incorporate Rose Court.
+The introduction of laptops for all senior pupils frees up some of our existing computer suites, so we have reviewed the space available in Senior School.
+The interior spaces will be redeveloped to extend the primary area and move the oldest primary pupils into a section of the current Senior School, thus enabling us to redesign the current Junior School to incorporate Rose Court.
 The capacity of the whole school remains unchanged but the space will be better utilised.

 When will I be able to look round the new primary school?

-The work will start during the summer holidays in 2019, paused for the academic year, to be completed in the following summer holiday, for an official opening in September 2020.
-Parents can see the new bridge for themselves and the interior plans from this September and one nursery classroom will be set up as a showcase of what you can expect across the Primary School.
+The majority of the work will be completed during the 2020 summer holidays ready for an official opening in September 2020.
+Floorplans are available to view at any of our open events and one nursery classroom is set up as a showcase of what you can expect across the Primary School.

 How will you ensure such young children feel confident and secure in a big school?

 They will continue to benefit from the highest level of pastoral care from our outstanding Rose Court staff.
 Their priority will continue to be the well-being of every child.
 By locating all of the Rose Court children into their own part of the current junior building, and keeping their own spaces for eating, music, library etc, they will still feel part of a cosy community with a real family feel, yet will benefit from a wider range of spaces, e.g. the new forest school/outdoor learning area.

 What impact will the move have on pupils already at Alwoodley Gates?

 When you see GSAL pupils of all ages working together, both across the primary phase and when the senior students help out at school sports days or with young, emerging readers, it is an absolute delight!
 All children learn so much from each other, grow together and grow to be kind and supportive of one another.
 That’s the magic of 3-18 on one site.